-South Florida has nailed brunch, that breakfast-lunch mashup we know and love so well.
-Locals truly have it all — from waterfront spots and all-you-can-eat buffets to the fancy hotel digs with seafood towers and $15 bottomless mimosas that make our Monday mornings hell.
+South Florida has nailed brunch; that breakfast-lunch mashup we've come to know and love so well.
+Locals truly have it all, from all-you-can-eat buffets in fancy hotel digs to the plethora of bottomless imbibing that make our Monday mornings hell.

 Ocean 2000 at the Pelican Grand Beach Resort offers a number of bottomless drink options during its Sunday buffet brunch.

 7. Pelican Grand Beach Resort.
 If you're looking for a great way to relax on a Sunday, the beach is where it's at.
 Unfortunately, in terms of dining, it's not easy to find great food while keeping your toes in the sand.
 But that's not the case at Pelican Grand's Ocean 2000 restaurant.
 With a veranda that opens straight onto that golden strip of land, the brunch is about as close as you can get to the Atlantic Ocean.
 From 11:30 a.m. to 3 p.m., and for $60 per person, guests have unlimited access to a number of food-covered tables, including a seafood tower, meat carving stations, made-to-order waffles and omelets, and build-your-own pasta bowls.
 If you're craving the sweet stuff, a dessert table is offered throughout, but is extra special the first Sunday of each month when it becomes a chocoholic's dream.
 All the while, booze it up with a choice of traditional or pineapple and cranberry Champagne mimosas, blood marys, or a Kir Royale.
 Think of it as a vacation from the average brunch scene for both tourists and locals.
 2000 N. Ocean Blvd., Fort Lauderdale; 954-556-7667; pelicanbeach.com.